Realizing Release: Parole Advocacy and The Fight for Decarceration

 Parole systems are increasingly feeding mass incarceration.
 Join us for a weekend of strategizing and building to transform the status quo.

 Over 20% of the people in state prisons are there because of our punitive post-conviction supervision systems.
 When people are released from prison, they are not fully free.
-Realizing Release will convene advocates, lawyers, system-impacted folks, and community organizers for an opportunity to learn about the legal and advocacy strategies being deployed across the country, assess ongoing challenges and successes, and deepen collaborative regional and national networks working toward decarceration.
+Realizing Release convened advocates, lawyers, system-impacted folks, and community organizers for an opportunity to learn about the legal and advocacy strategies being deployed across the country, assess ongoing challenges and successes, and deepen collaborative regional and national networks working toward decarceration.

 [PLENARY] Advancing Parole Advocacy: Lessons and Strategies on State-based Campaigns